Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Architectures

+Within integrated \ac{NTN} systems, \ac{HAPS} can assume diverse roles: from serving as terrestrial network extensions or satellite signal repeaters to operating as full-scale network centers equipped with baseband units and edge data processing capabilities.
+These roles directly impact latency, energy efficiency, and coverage performance.
+For instance, Erdogan~\textit{et al.}~\cite{erdogan2022cooperation} proposed a quasi-stationary HAPS to enhance inter-satellite connectivity via \ac{FSO} links with \ac{LEO} satellites.
+Simulations under extreme conditions, such as volcanic activity, demonstrated the feasibility of supporting optical inter-satellite communication.
 Experimental evaluations further confirm the versatility of HAPS-based systems.
-In \cite{hasegawa2023experimental}, an automatic gain control system enabled a HAPS wireless repeater compatible with 5G NR to maintain stable transmission at maximum power, ensuring wide-area coverage.
-Similarly, \cite{lou2023haps} analyzed different HAPS-based link architectures and showed that HAPS can reduce latency in UAV ad-hoc networks, enhance energy efficiency in UAV cell-free architectures, improve coverage probability in satellite cell-free networks, and expand the service area of macro base stations through integrated access and backhaul designs.
+Hasegawa, Konishi, Ohta, and Nagate~\cite{hasegawa2023experimental} used an automatic gain control system, which enabled a HAPS wireless repeater compatible with 5G NR to maintain stable transmission at maximum power, ensuring wide-area coverage.
+Similarly, Lou~\textit{et al.}~\cite{lou2023haps} analyzed different HAPS-based link architectures and showed that HAPS can reduce latency in UAV ad-hoc networks, enhance energy efficiency in UAV cell-free architectures, improve coverage probability in satellite cell-free networks, and expand the service area of macro base stations through integrated access and backhaul designs.